apache/incubator-retired-edgent-samples/README.md

 The Edgent Git repository, or samples source release bundle, contains Maven project definitions for the samples.

-Once you import the Maven projects into your workspace, builds and JUnit testing of Edgent in Eclipse use the same artifacts as the Maven command line tooling.
+Once you import the Maven projects into your workspace, builds in Eclipse use the same artifacts as the Maven command line tooling.
 Like the command line tooling, the jars for dependent projects are automatically downloaded to the local maven repository and used.

 If you want to use Eclipse to clone your fork, use the Eclipse Git Team Provider plugin

 1. From the *File* menu, select *Import...*
 2. From the *Git* folder, select *Projects from Git* and click *Next*